JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Application-Structure/src/02-Free/02-Why-Use-the-Free-Monad/09-Defining-Modular-Monads/02-Defining-Modular-Monads.md

 -}
 ```

-## From `Free f a` to `Run f a`
+## From `Free` to `Run`

-When I was looking over his code in the "adt to eadt" link above, he mentions [`purescript-run`](https://pursuit.purescript.org/packages/purescript-run/2.0.0).
-The ReadMe of this library provides an overview of the ideas we've explained here.
+If you recall in `ADT8.purs`, `xgromxx` mentions [`purescript-run`](https://pursuit.purescript.org/packages/purescript-run/2.0.0).
+(The ReadMe of this library provides an overview of the ideas we've explained here.)

 The library provides the same functionality as `Free` in `purescript-free` with one advantage.
 Whereas `Free` is vulnerable to stack overflows, `purescript-run` can lessen the possibility of stack overflows or completely guarantee stack-safety.
-Thus, it should be used instead of `Free`.
-See the "Stack-Safety" section at the bottom of the project's ReadMe.
+Thus, it should be used instead of `Free`. **See the "Stack-Safety" section at the bottom of the project's ReadMe.**